vipinpv85/DnsSpoofer/README.md

 # DnsSpoofer
 DNS spoofing daemon for Linux that listens on the DNS port for any A record request (e.g. foo.com) returns a fixed, hard coded address.
+The is intented to be DNS cache server only and for vlaidating and authorizing server.

 ## Target to Achieve:
  - Linux pthread daemon